 Today’s journal prompts aren’t based around a dream journal, and they don’t ask you to keep one, although doing so is definitely recommended.
 If you do happen to keep a dream journal, then you’ll have an advantage here, because these journal prompts do require that you remember a dream or two.
 Yet the main goal with these journal prompts is to add another tool to your writer’s toolbox, to leverage a little bit more of your imagination by paying attention to the messages, images, and signals that your subconscious is sending you when you’re sound asleep.

 To complete these journal prompts, you do need to be a dreamer.
 If you don’t make a habit out of remembering your dreams, or if you rarely remember them, then you might try keeping a dream journal for about a week.
 As you fall asleep, remind yourself that in the morning your first task will be to write down your dreams.
 Promote dreaming and remembering dreams by using affirmations such as “I will dream.”
-Then, try these journal prompts.
+Then give these journal prompts a try.

-- Simply write down a full account of a dream you’ve had recently.
+- Write down a full account of a dream you’ve had recently.
 Try to include as many details as possible.

 - Think back over some of the dreams you’ve had and try to identify recurring themes.
 Perhaps you’re often being chased in dreams (or doing the chasing), maybe a lot of your dreams are set in nature or feature animals.